AIgen-Solutions-s-r-l/fastapi-auth-service/memory-bank/progress.md

 We have completed the initial analysis of the project architecture, code structure, security considerations, and documentation needs.
 This provides a solid foundation for future development and improvements.

-We have identified an issue with email sending functionality where users are not receiving registration confirmation emails.
-We've created a comprehensive diagnostic and implementation plan to address this issue.
+We have successfully resolved the email sending issue by implementing comprehensive diagnostic endpoints, enhanced error logging, retry mechanisms, template verification, and configuration validation.
+The email system now has improved reliability and better error handling.

 We have also analyzed the current subscription tier system and created a plan to update it from 3 tiers to 5 tiers based on new requirements.

 ## Next Steps

 ### Immediate Tasks (Current Sprint)
-1. **Fix Email Sending Issue**:
+1. ✅ **Fix Email Sending Issue**:
-   - Implement diagnostic endpoints for testing email functionality
+   - ✅ Implement diagnostic endpoints for testing email functionality
-   - Enhance error logging in the email sending process
+   - ✅ Enhance error logging in the email sending process
-   - Implement retry logic for transient failures
+   - ✅ Implement retry logic for transient failures
-   - Add template verification functionality
+   - ✅ Add template verification functionality
-   - Validate email configuration at startup
+   - ✅ Validate email configuration at startup
-   - Test email sending with various providers
+   - ✅ Test email sending with various providers
-   - Document the solution
+   - ✅ Document the solution

 2. ✅ **Update Subscription Tier System**:
    - ✅ Update PlanTier enum in app/models/plan.py